-One of the elite leagues in Europe, Serie A is a popular choice for football betting punters looking to top up their accumulator bets, or have a big single bet on some of the top teams in world football.
+Italian football boasts one of the elite leagues in Europe, making Serie A betting a popular choice for football betting punters looking to top up their accumulator bets, or have a big single bet on some of the top teams in world football.

 Teams such as Juventus - 'The Grand Old Lady' of Italian football, and the two world famous Milan clubs, AC and Inter.